 Part 3: Create a Calculation to identify the user group

-Within your document, every page must contain a Calculation that accesses the user groups for the person who is currently viewing the page.
+Your document must contain a Calculation that accesses the user groups for the person who is currently viewing the page.
 One example of the code that you can use is as follows:

-- Paste the code below into the R CODE section.
+- Paste the code below into the R Code section.

 - Click Calculate.